 All of us are taught the principles of ownership by experience.
 “This stuff is mine.
 That stuff is yours.”
 Our houses have pieces of paper called “deeds” and our cars have “titles” that call us out as their owners.
 And through a lifetime of cultural experience, we come to see most everything through a lens of “mine” or “yours”.
 We possess the stuff that’s ours, both legally, but much more insidiously, mentally.

-But this ownership issue has much deeper roots.
+However, this ownership issue has much deeper roots.
 We “own” (in our minds) our family – our spouse and children, our parents and set of friends.
-We own our habits and favorite destinations and restaurants and favorite media feeds, etc. They’re not only our friends but in a very deep sense, we possess them.
+We own our habits and favorite destinations and restaurants and favorite media streams etc. They’re not only our friends but in a very deep sense, we possess them.
 They give us comfort, security, constancy and to a large degree, identity.

 The Cost-Benefit of Discipleship